AndreasHeger/CGATReport/doc/Overview.rst

-.. _Overwiew:
+.. _Overview:

 ********
 Overview
 ********

-The :mod:`SphinxReport` module is an extension for :mod:`sphinx` that provides facilities for data retrieval and data rendering within reStructured text.
+This section explains the main features of sphinxreport and demonstrates its usage.

 .. _Features:

 Features
 ********

-:mod:`SphinxReport` is a report generator that is implemented as an extension to :mod:`Sphinx`.
+sphinxreport is a report generator that is implemented as an extension to sphinxreport`Sphinx`.
 It is easy to use and powerful enough to give all the flexibility needed during the development of computational pipelines and robustness during the production use of a pipeline.

 It is intended for developers and computational scientists with ``python`` scripting experience.

-Briefly, the :mod:`SphinxReport` is a report generator that is implemented as an extension to :mod:`Sphinx`.
+Briefly, the sphinxreport is a report generator that is implemented as an extension to sphinxreport`Sphinx`.
 It

 * uses simple markup in the form of restructured text
 * supports both automated and narrative analysis